realmohsin/notes/git/git.md

 - git branch <branch-name>
 To create branch based on another branch
 - git branch <new-branch-name> <branch-to-be-based-on>
-Can use to create local version of remote tracking branch
+Can use to create local version of remote tracking branch and it will be a 'tracking branch'

 To switch to an existing branch
 - git checkout <branch-name>